Purpose

 • Documented Individual Accommodation Plans

-• Denninger's is committed to producing and providing documented individual accommodation that includes the following.
+• Denninger's is committed to producing and providing documented individual accommodation, including the following.
 Associates requiring accommodation should advise Human Resources of their need for accommodation.
 Associates may be required to support their request with medical documentation.

 • Return to Work

-• Denninger's is committed to developing and putting in place a process for developing individual accommodation plans and return-to-work policies for associates that have been absent due to a disability.
+• Denninger's is committed to developing and implementing a process for developing individual accommodation plans and return-to-work policies for associates who have been absent due to a disability.
 Associates should notify Human Resources of an impending return as far in advance as possible.

 • Performance Management & Career Development

-• Denninger's is committed to ensuring the accessibility needs of Associates with disabilities needs are taken into account with regards to performance management and career development.
+• Denninger's is committed to ensuring the accessibility needs of Associates with disabilities are taken into account in performance management and career development.

 Design of Public Spaces

 Denninger's will establish plans to meet the Accessibility Standards for the Design of Public Spaces when building or making major modifications to public spaces.
-Denninger's will take appropriate measures to prevent service disruptions to its accessible parts of its public spaces.
-In the event of a service disruption, we will notify the public of the service disruptions and alternatives available.
+Denninger's will also take appropriate measures to prevent service disruptions to its accessible parts.
+In the event of a service disruption, we will notify the public of the disruption and alternatives available.

 Feedback

 Denninger’s welcomes comments and feedback on how our services are provided.
-People who wish to provide feedback on how Denninger’s provides services to people with disabilities can do so by contacting us by:
+People who wish to give feedback on how Denninger’s offers services to people with disabilities can do so by contacting us at: